Deborah Pageau Hit Rock Bottom On Health and Found a Simple Way Out

 Meals can be quick and simple most of the time; fancy recipes are great for when you have the time and/or special occasions.
 It helps to identify and avoid personal food allergens.
 Anyone on a plant-based diet needs to supplement with Vitamin B12.
 It makes life easier to access nutritionists and doctors who understand plant-based eating.
 In general, the ongoing pleasures of good health are greater than the fleeting sensations of recreational foods.

-Deborah, thanks for your inspirational 25 years of vegan choices.
+Deborah, thanks for your many years of vegan choices.